laminas/laminas-diactoros/docs/book/v2/server-request-filters.md

 ];
 ```

-- The `trust-any` key should be a boolean.
+- The `trusted-proxies` value may be one of the following:
-  By default, it is `false`; toggling it `true` will use the `trustAny()` constructor to generate the instance.
+  - The string "*".
+This indicates that all originating addresses are trusted.
-  This flag overrides the `trusted-proxies` configuration.
+  - A string IP address or CIDR notation value indicating a trusted proxy server or subnet.
-- The `trusted-proxies` array should be a string IP address or CIDR notation, or an array of such values, each indicating a trusted proxy server or subnet of such servers.
+  - An array of string IP addresses or CIDR notation values.
 - The `trusted-headers` array should consist of one or more of the `X-Forwarded-Host`, `X-Forwarded-Port`, or `X-Forwarded-Proto` header names; the values are case insensitive.
   When the configuration is omitted or the array is empty, the assumption is to honor all `X-Forwarded-*` headers for trusted proxies.